The-Foreigners/The-Foreigners.github.io/objectives.md

   - Keep track of reactions.

 - USE REACTION TO IDENTIFY SPELL (LEVEL?)
 AS THEY ARE CAST BEFORE DISPELLING.
+  - spell level 4 is DC 19 check, level 5 is a 20.

 - KEEP ACCURATE ROUND COUNT FOR SPELL EFFECTS.